-- A. Providing advance notice to the Department of upcoming project impacts - B. Hand delivery of time sensitive informational materials the start of construction, major traffic shifts, road closures, ramp closures, detours, night work and project completion.
+- A. Providing advance notice to the Department of upcoming project impacts - B. Hand delivery of time sensitive informational materials

 The Contractor shall hold an initial project coordination meeting with SCDOT prior to start of construction to discuss project impacts to the public.